 - You know your destination

 - The turn-by-turn instructions are fit for purpose

 - You follow the instructions

-We have the same three critical success factors when we are talking about learning journeys.
+We have the same four critical success factors when we are talking about learning journeys.

 - You know your behavioural destination

 - You design a suitable set of step-by-step instructions

 - Your learners follow the instructions

 The step-by-step instructions for a learning journey to achieve a behavioural change make up a learning workflow.
 So, what does a learning workflow look like when it is designed to embed new feedback skills?

 At a high level, maybe it might start something like this: